 School boards will provide the ARC with Terms of Reference that describe the ARC's mandate.
-The mandate will refer to the school board's education and accommodation objectives in undertaking the ARC and reflect the school board's strategy for supporting student achievement and well-being.
+The mandate will refer to the school board's education and accommodation objectives in undertaking the pupil accommodation review and reflect the school board's strategy for supporting student achievement and wellbeing.

 The Terms of Reference will also clearly outline the school board's expectations of the roles and responsibilities of the ARC; and describe the procedures of the ARC.
-At a minimum, the ARC will provide feedback on the initial staff report option(s).
+At a minimum, the ARC will provide feedback on the initial staff report recommended and alternative scenarios.